Peace to People of Goodwill

 We all need a New Year.
 We all need to begin again.
 That is why these first weeks of 2012 are so important.
 We can become cynical and say that in the past we have made many New Year’s resolutions and we have not kept them.
 But, as Christians, such thoughts must never fill our minds.

-In the Diary of St. Faustina, she recorded a number of promises which Jesus made to those devoted to His Divine Mercy.
+In her Diary, St. Faustina recorded a number of conversations she had with Jesus during which He made promises to those devoted to His Divine Mercy.
 We selected a few of the most powerful of these promises for this article, with a special focus on praying the Chaplet of Divine Mercy.

 In the message given to St. Faustina, Jesus emphasises many times the need to pray for sinners: "The loss of each soul plunges Me into mortal sadness.
 You always console Me when you pray for sinners.
 The prayer most pleasing to Me is prayer for the conversion of sinners" (Diary 1397).